konskoehler/fog_computing_student_proj/README.md

-**This respository contains project files of a university fog computing prototyping assignment**
+**Note: This respository contains project files of a university fog computing prototyping assignment**

 ## About this Project
 ### Scenario